Terrin Vavra: Baltimore Orioles (second stint)

 On September 7, 2024, Vavra signed a minor league contract with the Baltimore Orioles organization.
 He spent the remainder of the year with the Triple-A Norfolk Tides.
 Vavra elected free agency following the season on November 4.

 On February 5, 2025, Vavra re-signed with the Orioles organization on a new minor league contract.
 In 22 appearances for Triple-A Norfolk, he batted .317/.388/.450 with one home run, seven RBI, and three stolen bases.
 On May 24, the Orioles selected Vavra's contract, adding him to their active roster.
 He did not appear for Baltimore, and was designated for assignment the following day.
 Vavra cleared waivers and was sent outright to Norfolk on May 28.
 On August 1, the Orioles added Vavra back to their active roster.
 He appeared in one game, going 0-1 and playing two innings at second base without fielding a ball and was designated for assignment on August 3.
 Vavra cleared waivers and was sent outright to Triple-A Norfolk on August 5.
 He elected free agency on September 29.

+Piratas de Campeche

+On April 14, 2026, Vavra signed with the Piratas de Campeche of the Mexican League.
+Vavra made five appearances for the Piratas, batting .368/.500/.421 with three RBI.

+Colorado Rockies (second stint)

+On April 28, 2026, Vavra signed a minor league contract with the Colorado Rockies.

+International career

+Vavra played for the Czech Republic national baseball team at the 2026 World Baseball Classic.
+He is of Czech descent through his great-grandfather.